reddelexc/hackerone-reports/tops_by_bug_type/TOPACCOUNTTAKEOVER.md

 154. [Full account takeover via Add a New Email to account without email verified and without password confirmation.](https://hackerone.com/reports/45084) to Vimeo - 1 upvotes, $0
 155. [Adding Used Primary Email Address to attacker account and Account takeover](https://hackerone.com/reports/273647) to Gratipay - 1 upvotes, $0
 156. [No Confirmation or Notification During Email Change which can leads to account takeover](https://hackerone.com/reports/282572) to Infogram - 0 upvotes, $0
+157. [Unauthorized access to PII leads to MASS account Takeover](https://hackerone.com/reports/1061736) to U.S. Dept Of Defense - 0 upvotes, $0